-There are many private loan programs available to students and parents that offer low-cost, flexible ways to meet educational costs.
-Creditworthy borrowers may choose the best private program to suit their individual needs.
-The interest rates on these alternative loans are usually variable, without a cap.
+There are many "alternative" student loan products (also known as "private" student loans) available to students and parents.
+These loan products can offer low-cost, flexible ways to meet educational costs.
+Creditworthy borrowers may choose the best alternative program to suit their individual needs.

-But if you are not eligible for a U.S. federal Direct Loan or a Canada Student Loan , or if you need to borrow more than these loan programs provide, there are many alternative education loan products available from individual banks.
+But if you are not eligible for a Federal Direct Student Loan or a Canada Student Loan , or if you need to borrow more than these loan programs provide, there are many alternative education loan products available from individual banks.

 If you intend to borrow an alternative education loan, please complete your loan application during the spring or summer preceding the school year.

 Since an alternative student loan changes the family's schedule of payments owed to the College for the current year, a revised Payment Plan & Promissory Note will be sent to the family for signature after an alternative student loan is approved.
 The revised Payment Plan & Promissory Note will need to be signed and returned to the College.